gottacatchenall/ms_sampling_effort/manuscript.md

 due to the latent properties of each species derived from the empirical network.

 To test this, we use the same predictive model and dataset as in
-@Strydom2021RoaPre to predict a metaweb from various slices of the species  pool observed across space.
+@Strydom2021RoaPre to predict a metaweb from various empirical slices of the species pool observed across space.
 This dataset from @Hadfield2014TalTwo describes host-parasite interaction networks sampled across 51 sites.
 We partition the data into 80-20 training-test split, and then seed the training data with false negatives varying rates, but crucially do nothing to the test data.
-The model---a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details).
+We use the same model, a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details.

 In @fig:rocpr, we show receiving-operating-characteristic (ROC) and precision-recall (PR) curves for the model with varying levels of